shopbeam/flash-widget-example/README.md

 The Shopbeam ‘widget’ is the element that is embedded onto the hosting site’s page or served over an ad network which the user can interact with to begin their on-site shopping experience.
 The Shopbeam widget can be either an html image or a flash swf.
 The instructions below are for creating and embedding a flash swf Shopbeam widget.

-The working demo for this overview can be found here: [Demo Page](http://shopbeam.github.io/flash-widget-example/demo/public/)
+The working demo for this example can be found here: [Demo Page](http://shopbeam.github.io/flash-widget-example/demo/public/)

 Usage
 -----